wso2/devrel/content-guidelines/sample-guidelines.md

 ## Objective

-This guildline is meant to encourgage clear, functional, and maintainbale samples that showcase our products in a wide range of popular technologies
+This guideline encourages clear, functional, and maintainable samples that showcase our products in a wide range of popular technologies

 ## References